 Is a health course right for me?

-Careers in health require a particular type of person, as roles often involve working directly with individuals who are frail, sick, injured or in a state of crisis.
-Having genuine empathy, compassion and respect for others are essential for this challenging and highly gratifying job.
+Careers in health require a particular type of person, as roles often involve working directly with individuals who are frail, sick, injured, or in a state of crisis.
+Having genuine empathy, compassion, and respect for others is essential for this challenging and highly gratifying job.

-If starting a highly rewarding career in healthcare sounds up your alley, enquire about a health course today to start your journey!
+If starting a highly rewarding career in healthcare sounds up your alley, enquire and enrol in a health course today to start your journey!